 Our program emphasizes methodological skills and academic scholarship creating a strong basis for a professional career as a sociologist in university and applied settings.
-We provide students with an advanced education in Sociology and in the subfields of crime and deviance, domestic violence, social inequalities (i.e. race, class, gender, age), and urban and environmental sociology.
-Our M.A. program also includes a graduate track in Domestic Violence.
+We provide students with advanced education in Sociology and in the subfields of crime and deviance, domestic violence, social inequalities (i.e. race, class, gender, age), and urban and environmental sociology.

 Research Smarts Graduate Certificate

 The Graduate Certificate in Research Smarts provides students with the essential skills and critical thinking needed by today’s consumers of news and information.

 Increasing one’s Research Smarts will provide students with the practical skills and critical thinking necessary to produce and to consume findings, facts, and information with the assurance that it was arrived at systematically.
 These skills are not only useful in daily life, as we wade through the mass of news and information that comes our way, but also in private business, nonprofit organizations, government agencies, and other employment opportunities.
 Students seeking employment, those with jobs currently, or those working toward advancement can benefit from a critical examination of how knowledge is gained and which sources of information can be trusted.
 This is because nearly all employers value employees who are confident in their understanding and use of scientific research skills.View Course Catalog